Eye Twitching: Causes, Solutions, and Prevention

 When to see a doctor

-According to research published in the National Library of Medicine, eye twitching and eyelid myokymia is generally benign, “but it may be the initial presentation of other diseases which can affect other muscles on one or both sides of the face: hemifacial spasm, essential blepharospasm, meige syndrome, or spastic–paretic facial contracture.”
+However the authors also note, “It may be the initial presentation of other diseases which can affect other muscles on one or both sides of the face: hemifacial spasm, essential blepharospasm, meige syndrome, or spastic-paretic facial contracture.”

-If you have chronic or severe eyelid twitching, twitching of the facial muscles, sensitivity to light, abnormal blinking, eye irritation, or pain, you should consult with a healthcare provider.
+If you have chronic or severe eyelid twitching, twitching of the facial muscles, sensitivity to light, abnormal blinking, eye irritation, or pain, you should consult a healthcare provider.

 healthy eyes